 - Move the folder to another location.

 - Import a Databricks archive into the selected folder.

-- Export the folder to save it and its contents as a Databricks archive
+- Export the folder as a Databricks archive.

 - If you have Workspace access control enabled, select Permissions to set access controls on the folder.

 The objects stored in the Workspace are folders, notebooks, libraries, and experiments.

 To perform an action on an object, right-click the object or click the at the right side of an object.

 From the drop-down menu you can: